 As CBSA regulations change from time to time, it’s important to review CBSA’s website prior to your departure.

-As BC prepares for the federal government’s instatement of the Cannabis Control and Licensing Act (“Act”) on October 17, 2018, the line between workplace conduct, cannabis, and drug testing in the workplace, has become blurred.
+When BC prepared for the federal government’s instatement of the Cannabis Control and Licensing Act (“Act”) on October 17, 2018, the line between workplace conduct, cannabis, and drug testing in the workplace, became blurred.
+As the province continues to manage operations and regulations regarding cannabis retailers and medicinal cannabis manufacturers, we will continue to provide important updates on cannabis controls in the workforce and HR policies.

 While the Act contains provisions on the use of cannabis, it is evident that the Act will require greater clarity on cannabis and drug testing in the workplace.

-As the Act is not yet in force and effect, it will become a growing concern for employers and HR departments alike.
+As the Act has only been in force and effect for a short period, it will become a growing concern for employers and HR departments alike in the coming years.

 Drug testing in the workplace highlights grey areas of human rights and employment law.